Canadian Forts

 (1926 - 1927, 1937 - 1941), Arctic Bay, Baffin Island

 A Hudson's Bay Co. post.
+Also known as Tukik Post.
 See also About Arctic Bay from Qikiqtani Inuit Association

 Pond Inlet Posts